 It’s also important to keep portion sizes in check so you can maintain correct food cost and your overall restaurant profits.

 You might offer a bowl of clam chowder for $4 and you based the price on 10 ounces of chowder per bowl — that works out to 40 cents an ounce.
 Now let's say that your kitchen staff uses the wrong ladle and overfills a bowl by one ounce five times each day during the lunch and dinner rush.
 That equals $2 a day in uncharged chowder.
 It's not a huge loss but it adds up to $730 a year if it happens every day.

 Now imagine that happening consistently with all your menu items.
 One ounce of chicken here, one ounce of cheese there… If you don’t keep your restaurant portions in line with your food costs, you'll lose money.

-So How Do You Control Restaurant Portions?
+How to Control Restaurant Portions

 Start by training your staff to always use the correct serving utensils and dishes.
 A chart breaking down every menu item is also helpful for new staff.
 You can list exactly how much food goes with each item: five mozzarella sticks for an appetizer, one slice of cheese for a burger, three cherry tomatoes for side salads, and so on.
 Photographs also help staff correctly portion food as it leaves the restaurant kitchen.

 Along with consistently using the same sized ladles and serving spoons, a commercial kitchen scale is good for weighing deli meats and cheeses into correct portion sizes.
 PC cups can hold set amounts of sauces like guacamole or salsa.